David-Villeneuve/buildbalancer/README.md

 # buildbalancer
-Scripts to spread and balance batch-like jobs from users' hosts to clusters or pools of servers via ssh
+Scripts to spread and load balance batch-like jobs from users' hosts to clusters or pools of servers via ssh

 Each host needs to share a common filesystem, NFS mounted (write), which contains files which govern which hosts are in which queues, and how many jobs are currently running on each host.